 The TMLE estimator enabled unbiased estimation of the counterfactual outcomes and their contrasts (Van Der Laan and Rubin 2006; Schuler and Rose 2016) .
 This was achieved by estimating the probability of the exposure conditional on covariates (exposure model), and the conditional probability of outcome given exposure and covariates (outcome model).
 Unbiased estimations are obtained if, either the exposure model or the outcome model was consistently estimated (doubly-robust) (Laan and Gruber 2012).
 To increase the likelihood of correct model specification, the use of machine learning algorithms are typically recommended (Rose and Rizopoulos 2019; Schomaker et al. 2019).
 Therefore, we used SuperLearner, an ensemble method that uses weighted combinations of multiple machine learning algorithms to ensure robust specifications of exposure and outcome models (Laan et al. 2007).
 Generalized linear models, extreme gradient boosting models, and neural net were used as candidate algorithms within the SuperLearner (Venables and Ripley 2002; Chen and Guestrin 2016).
 We applied chained equations multiple imputation for the missing data in covariates generating five imputed datasets.
 The main analysis was performed using each imputed dataset and Rubin’s rules were used to combine the results (Rubin 2004).

 TMLE method was implemented using tmtp and SuperLearner R packages (Williams and Díaz 2020).
 For multiple imputation mice R package was used.
-Reproducible codes to generate main result are provide in appendix xx.
+Reproducible codes to generate main result are provide in Appendix xx.
 Sensitivity analyses were conducted to assess the robustness of our main analysis.
-First, a complete case analysis was conducted without multiple imputation to assess the validity of the imputation procedure (an analysis of distribution of missing data is reported in appendix xx).
+First, a complete case analysis was conducted without multiple imputation to assess the validity of the imputation procedure (an analysis of distribution of missing data is reported in Appendix xx).
 Second, we conducted the analysis without SuperLearner, only using generalised linear models to specify models.
 R codes used for all the analyses can be found in <https://github.com/upulcooray/socialParticipation>.
 All analyses were conducted in R studio using R version 4.0.5 for Windows x64.

 Results

-Baseline characteristics of the sample stratified by the outcome variable are presented in the Table 1.
-In the 2016 follow-up 11,762 people reported a frequency of at least once a month social participation frequency.
-Baseline characteristics associated with social non-participation in 2016 were older age, male sex, lower income, lower IADL score, edentulous or low number of teeth, and lower frequency of social participation at the baseline.
+Baseline characteristics of the sample stratified by the outcome variable are presented in Table 1.
+In the 2016 follow-up, 11,762 people reported social participation at least once a month.
+Older age, male sex, lower income, lower IADL score, being edentulous or having lower number of teeth, and lower frequency of social participation at baseline were all associated with non-participation in social activities in 2016.

 Table 1: Baseline characteristics of the study population stratified by sex